jenkinsci/JenkinsPipelineUnit/README.md

 return this
 ```

-Now using the Jenkins Pipeline Unit you can unit test if it does the job :
+Now using the Jenkins Pipeline Unit you can write a unit test to see if it does the job:

 ```groovy
 import com.lesfurets.jenkins.unit.BasePipelineTest